-Learn about Environmentally Friendly Drilling Systems program in new video
+Learn about Environmentally Friendly Drilling Systems program in new videoBy Kathy Wythe

-Dr. Susan Stuver, research scientist for the Texas A&M Institute of Renewable Natural Resources (IRNR), works to help reduce the environmental impact of oil and gas development in Texas as part of the Environmentally Friendly Drilling (EFD) Systems program.
+Dr. Susan Stuver, research scientist for the Texas A&M Institute for Renewable Natural Resources (IRNR), works to help reduce the environmental impact of oil and gas development in Texas as part of the Environmentally Friendly Drilling (EFD) Systems program.
 The EFD program recently released a new video about its work, narrated by Stuver and filmed in DeWitt County in South Texas.